 Canada's National Ballet School believes that dance education should be accessible to all members of our community, and works to remove barriers that may deter potential students from pursuing their passion and talent for dance.
-Through financial assistance, NBS supports high-calibre dance education for children ages 7-12 with a love for dance and the drive to pursue formal training, by addressing financial barriers and working with key partners in the community.
+Through financial assistance, NBS supports high-calibre dance education for children with a love for dance and the drive to pursue formal training, by addressing financial barriers and working with key partners in the community.
 The Young Dancers Program financial assistance covers all program fees and uniform costs.
 No dance experience is required for students ages 12 and under.

 Scholarships will be awarded on a comprehensive, needs-based assessment.
 Successful candidates will join the Young Dancers Program at a class level determined by the Program Manager.

 Funding for each child will be re-evaluated annually with the intention of supporting participants throughout their engagement in the junior levels of the Young Dancers Program.